 What is Pregnancy Massage?

-Taylored Pregnancy Massage Leeds offers the same major benefits to the individual.
-Massages are safe for both mother and baby.
-They also provide the unique requirements of a mother and baby during pregnancy.
+Taylored Pregnancy Massage Leeds offers the same major benefits of a standard massage but is carried out in a way that is safe for both mother and baby and provides the unique requirements of a mother and baby during pregnancy.
 Only qualified practitioners should carry out pregnancy massage.

 The massage itself can cover the full body and face including the abdomen, however this is specific to the individual.
 For example, many pregnant ladies do not wish for their baby bump to be touched and we therefore ask prior to any massage what you would and would not be comfortable with and what areas you would like us to concentrate on .
 A practitioner ensures that throughout the pregnancy that different areas are worked on to provide the best possible experience and alleviate any specific aches and pains.